The Income Gap Is Larger Than Most Owners Realize

 - Local zoning regulations restrict short-term rental in your municipality

-- You prefer truly hands-off management and are willing to accept lower returns for simplicity
+- You prefer fewer guest turnovers and are willing to accept lower flexibility for simplicity

-- Your property has characteristics (layout, location, condition) that appeal more to long-term tenants than vacation guests
+- Your property has characteristics (layout, location, condition) that appeal more to longer occupancy than vacation guests

 A free rental analysis from Hosrava will tell you exactly where your property falls — and what realistic income looks like under both scenarios.